Hadi054/Hadi054/README.md

-👋 Hi, I'm [Your Name]!
+👋 Hi, I'm Nure Hadi!
+Currently studying Computer Science and Engineering in Chittagong University of Engineering and technology.
 I'm passionate about learning and building in the tech world.

-💡 I explore:
+💡 I have explored:
 - **Full Stack Web Development**
 - **App Development** (Flutter, Native)
 - **Machine Learning & Computer Vision**